 Yvonne and her daughters – Suzanne and Judith – will be the trustees, and will appear on the property title as the owners

 As the property is Yvonne’s main home, her tax statement – as transferor – doesn’t need to include her IRD number.
-Because trusts are not eligible for the main home exemption, the transferee tax statement must include the trust’s IRD number.
+Because trusts are not eligible for the main home non-notifiable reason, the transferees' tax statement for Yvonne, Suzanne and Judith must include the trust’s IRD number.

-This means Yvonne must apply in writing to Inland Revenue to get an IRD number for the trust.
+This means the trustees must apply in writing to Inland Revenue to get an IRD number for the trust.
 The application must include all trustees’ names and a copy of the trust deed.

 Jim and Maureen have undivided shares in a matrimonial property and a rental property.
 After their divorce, they reallocate their marital assets and Jim becomes legal owner of the properties.

-They don’t need to provide their IRD numbers to transfer the matrimonial property to Jim because the main home exemption applies – but they must provide their IRD numbers to transfer the rental property to Jim.
+They don’t need to provide their IRD numbers to transfer the matrimonial property to Jim because the main home non-notifiable reason applies – but they must provide their IRD numbers to transfer the rental property to Jim.